kuzudb/kuzu-docs/blog/2024-01-24-transforming-your-data-1/index.md

 ## Conclusions

-The aim of this blog post was to show how to transform data that might exist in a typical relational system to a graph and load it into a Kùzu database.
-We also showed how to visualize the graph and run some simple queries to test our data model.
+The aim of this blog post is to show how to transform data that might exist in a typical relational system to a graph and load it into a Kùzu database.
+We also show how to visualize the graph and run some simple queries to test our data model.

 What's important to take away from this exercise is that using a graph database like Kùzu for the